SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 The social media platforms such as Facebook, Instagram, Twitter and Snapchat have become a place where people express their opinions regarding anything to which they appreciate or object.

 Among these platforms, Twitter is of prime importance – being the easiest and most used platform to express your thoughts in real time.
 This project was intended to understand the sentiments of people expressing their views on Twitter.

-The prime focus revolved around the Canadian Elections and to the way people reacted to some of the candidates.
-Natural Language Processing (NLP) Techniques were used to obtain the tweets and information regarding the users who expressed their views regarding a particular query.
+The prime focus revolved around Canadian elections and the way people reacted to some of the candidates.
+Natural Language Processing (NLP) Techniques were used to obtain tweets and information regarding users who expressed their views regarding a particular query.
 The tools provided by the NLP were used to assign a sentiment to the tweets obtained.
 The final step involved comparing the results obtained by the two libraries used for analysis.

 </br>